Workplace disputes during COVID-19

 - Parties that previously declined the offer of mediation will be offered the option again

-The mediation service is currently being offered by phone only.
-From 10 August 2020 the Mediation Service will return to providing limited face-to-face mediation in the WRC premises (subject to public health guidelines).
+Since 10 August 2020 the Mediation Service is providing face-to-face mediation in the WRC premises (subject to public health guidelines).

 Written procedure process